 Want to know more?

-Check out Facebook's blog post on the tool.
+Check out Facebook's original blog post about the tool.